AndrewEllis93/Print-Tuning-Guide/articles/voron_v2_gantry_squaring.md

     - Make sure to come back here afterwards!
 The following steps are still important.

 13. [:page_facing_up: Re-tension your A/B belts](https://docs.vorondesign.com/tuning/secondary_printer_tuning.html#belt-tension) (to 110hz **over a 15cm span**).
-    - Don't miss the video link in that post.
-It's easy to overlook.
-    - Apps:
-        - Android: Gates Carbon Drive (select "motorcyle" option) or Spectroid.
-        - iPhone: Gates Carbon Drive (select "motorcyle" option) or Sound Spectrum Analysis.

 14. Reinstall your panels and fully heatsoak your printer for **1½ - 2 hours minimum.**

 15. `QUAD_GANTRY_LEVEL` 3-5 times to "settle in" the gantry (and level it for the next step).
-    - If you are having new Z accuracy issues, you may have left your Z joints a bit *too* loose.
+    - If you are getting new tolerance / retry errors, you may have left your Z joints a bit *too* loose.
+Try tightening them up just a bit more.

-16. Open the front door and **fully hulk-tighten the M5 bolts in your Z joints*** while it's still hot.
+16. Open the front door and fully tighten the M5 bolts in your Z joints while it's still hot.

-    \* *Unless your parts are printed in eSun ABS+.
-It's more brittle than regular ABS.
-Just tighten them "pretty tight".*
     - This does two things:
         - Somewhat "locks in" your QGL at its state in full thermal expansion.
-            - This has helped a number of people with their first layer issues.
+            - This can help with first layer issues.

         - **Stabilizes your gantry**.
-            - If you had it "tight but not too tight, so the Z joints can still articulate" (as is often recommended), you will notice that your gantry displaces back/forth while printing.
+            - If you have your Z joints too loose, you might notice that your gantry displaces back & forth a bit while printing.

             - This can help with ringing and layer consistency.

 17. `RESTART` to reset your idle timeout.